Glossary

 Yes.
 Use a faster model for common questions and a stronger model for complex reasoning.
 InsertChat supports that balance per conversation.

-Where can I deploy an agent?
+Where can I deploy an assistant?

 Do I need coding skills?